victormeloasm/AESCrypt/README.md

   - Memory zeroing to prevent leakage of sensitive data.
   - **AK (Anti-Keylogger)**: Blocks keyloggers from intercepting user keystrokes during encryption and decryption processes.
 - **Improved User Interface**: More responsive, with tooltips and a better layout for faster workflows.
+- **Multithreading Support**: Speeds up encryption and decryption processes by utilizing multiple CPU cores, making it faster and more efficient, especially for batch processing and large files.
+- **Large File Compatibility**: Optimized for handling large files seamlessly, allowing you to encrypt and decrypt files of significant size without performance degradation.

 ## Installation